t-harvey/markdown_renderer/README.md

 of the operation's stub is derived from the interface name and operation name, so the function that we'll edit is named `Calculator_calculate`.
-Notice that the call signature for the stub functions match exactly the types specified by the WebIDL file; the underlying mechanics of hooking into the interpreter (e.g., marshaling/unmarsharling parameters) is handled by all of the underlying C code (that we encourage the user to ignore).
+Notice that the call signature for the stub functions matches exactly the types specified by the WebIDL file; the underlying mechanics of hooking into the interpreter (e.g., marshaling/unmarsharling parameters) is handled by all of the underlying C code (that we encourage the user to ignore).